 The property is assessed at 35% of its current appraised or taxable value.

-In addition to nearly 17,000 parcels of real property (land, homes, commercial buildings), the Assessor must value personal property of approximately 500 businesses from million dollar casinos to one person operations, over 5,000 mobile and manufactured homes, aircraft, and any other taxable personal property.
+In addition to over 17,000 parcels of real property (land, homes, commercial buildings), the Assessor must value personal property of approximately 500 businesses from million dollar casinos to one person operations, over 5,000 mobile and manufactured homes, aircraft, and any other taxable personal property.

 What the Assessor Does Not Do

 The Assessor does not make the laws which affect property owners.
 The tax laws are made by the Nevada Legislature.

 The Board of County Commissioners sets the tax rate for the County.
 The guidelines for assessment are set by the Nevada Tax Commission and overseen by the Nevada Department of Taxation.
 The tax dollars on real property are collected by the Humboldt County Treasurer.
 Neither the Assessor nor the Treasurer determines taxes.